Litho Lam Printing vs. Digital Printing for Retail Packaging

 Enter: the HP PageWide C500 press.

-The C500 Press combines the best of worlds — delivering litho lam-print quality with the flexibility and speed of digital print.
-The C500 press also has the added advantage of using food-safe, true water-based inks.
-Brands producing products for sensitive applications, such as food and beverage, cosmetics, children’s products, and pet products can have peace of mind knowing their packaging is safe for the consumers it comes into contact with.
+The C500 Press combines the best of worlds — delivering litho-like print quality with the flexibility and speed of digital print.
+The C500 press also has the added advantage of using food safety compliant HP True Water-Based Inks.
+Brands producing products for sensitive applications, such as food and beverage, cosmetics, children’s products, and pet products can have peace of mind knowing their packaging is safe for consumers.

 Brands that once relied solely on traditional analog print methods now have the opportunity to explore the possibilities of digital, while maintaining the high level of quality and consistency they expect from litho lam.